 Modernist Ravenna

-“The Modernist Ravenna” from 1953 represents a deviation from traditional Ravenna pattern and form.
-In a pattern, it is modernistic rather than of the time/traditional, and the opaque layer of white glass is, if not unique, very rare.
-In shape it is slicker, smoother, and more “internationally modernistic” than what was common at the time, especially in Sweden; it very much departs from the traditional Swedish "form language" of the early 50s, and it thus so in very interesting ways.
-This boat shape was common among the earliest Ravennas, and it may be in these early boat shapes - semi-figurative motif, with a clear base and a matching rim - that Ravennas reached itʼs highest level.
-The opaque outer layer is very unusual, note the rim of clear glass that appears orange as it reflects the color of the background.
-When I - in my books - talk about the best Ravennas combining technique and artistry to read world-class, this is the sort of object I think of.
+“The Modernist Ravenna” from 1953 represents a deviation from the traditional Ravenna pattern and form.
+This design is modernistic rather than traditional, and the opaque layer of white glass is, if not unique, very rare.
+In terms of shape, it is sleeker, smoother, and more “internationally modernistic” than what was common at the time in Sweden; it significantly departs from the traditional Swedish "form language" of the early 1950s, doing so in exciting ways.
+This boat shape was common among the earliest Ravennas, and it may be in these early boat shapes—a semi-figurative motif with a clear base and a matching rim—that Ravennas reached their highest level.
+The opaque outer layer is quite unusual; note the rim of clear glass, which appears orange as it reflects the colour of the background.
+When I discuss in my book Svenskt Konstglas the best Ravennas that combine technique and artistry to read like world-class, this is the sort of object I think of.
 More

 vas2